Pneumonia

 -

 Some people get chest pain as they breathe in or out.
-This can happen if you get inflammation between the layers of tissue that cover your lungs.
-This stops your lungs moving smoothly as you breathe.
-It's called pleurisy.
+This is because pneumonia can cause inflammation in the tissue layers around your lungs, which makes it harder for your lungs to move smoothly while breathing.
+This is called pleurisy.

 If you have pneumonia that's caused by bacteria you'll need treatment with antibiotics as soon as possible.
 Antibiotics are drugs that kill bacteria.
 Bacteria are the most common cause of pneumonia.

-It's very important that you finish taking your antibiotics.
-You need to do this even if you start feeling better.
-If you don't finish your treatment, some bacteria may not be killed.
+It's very important that you finish the entire course of antibiotics, even if you start feeling better.
+If you don't finish the pills, some bacteria may not be killed.
 They can start to grow in your lungs again and your pneumonia could come back and be more difficult to treat.

 Antibiotics can have side effects.
 The most common are nausea (feeling sick to your stomach), vomiting, or diarrhea.
-Some people get a rash.
-This happens because of a mild allergic reaction.
-It's not serious, but you should let your doctor know about it.
+Some people get a rash, which could suggest a mild allergic reaction.
+Talk with your doctor if you get a rash or any other side effects.
+If you’re allergic to any antibiotics, such as penicillin, you should also tell your doctor.

 Will I need to go to the hospital?

 Most people with pneumonia recover at home.
 But some people need to be treated in the hospital.
-For example, your doctor may think you need hospital treatment if you're older or if you have other medical conditions or a more serious case of pneumonia.
+For example, your doctor may think you need hospital treatment if you're older, if you have other medical conditions, or if you have a more serious case of pneumonia.

-In hospital, as well as antibiotics, you'll probably be given fluids through a drip in your arm.
-This will stop you getting dehydrated if you are too ill to drink.
+If you go to the hospital, you’ll be given antibiotics through a drip.
+You’ll also be given fluids through the drip if you’re dehydrated or too ill to drink.
 You'll also have your temperature and breathing checked regularly.

 Taking care of yourself

 Pneumonia needs to be taken seriously, even if you are young and fit.
-You need to take good care of yourself.
-There are some simple things you can do to help your recovery.
+It’s important to take good care of yourself to help your recovery.
+Here are some simple things you can do:

 -